Program Overview

 Opportunities

-- $5,000 grants* for food-related activities
+- $5,000 grants* for food-related activities, equipment, and infrastructure

 - A community driven approach to technical and educational supports, through the Learning Together, Growing Together Fund and virtual gatherings/webinars